Waleisah Wilson - Chair

 Brandon Bowman - Secretary

-Brandon is a military veteran, who served over 8 years, and currently works as an Information Systems & Security Manager for a national food service buying cooperative in the Atlanta metropolitan area.
+Brandon is a military veteran, who served over 8 years, and currently works as an Information Technology consultant in the Atlanta metropolitan area.
 He holds a Master of Science degree in Cybersecurity & Information Assurance and Bachelor of Science degrees in Information Technology and Cloud Computing from Western Governors University.
 Brandon is passionate about helping others rebuild their lives after they have served their sentences.